 A Taste of Hops is an exhibition about home-brewing past and present.
 We hope it will not only inspire you to brew your own beer but also encourage you to delve into the wonderful world of hops.

 Homes and Interiors spans nearly half a millennium of Swedish furniture and interior design.
 Where did the influences come from?
 How have crafts developed over the years?
-We try to give a few answers with a parade of furniture and objects typical of the times, along with several reconstructed home interiors.

 The exhibition’s 1,000 pieces of jewellery are divided into different sections.
 In some cases they are on display because we know about the people who wore them, in others because they represent a period, a historical epoch, a fashion, a function or a material.